kubb-labs/kubb/docs/getting-started/configure.md

 ```

 #### output.extension
-Override the extension to the generated imports and exports, by default the plugin will add an extension.
+Override the extension to the generated imports and exports, by default each plugin will add an extension.

 |           |                          |
 |----------:|:-------------------------|